 Are All Motor Coaches RVs?

 All motor coaches are RVs but not all RVs are motor coaches.
-What makes the American Eagle a motor coach is that it is built from one, not just in appearance, but in everything from its chassis, engine and functionality.
+What makes the American Eagle a motor coach is that it’s built from one, not just in appearance, but in everything from its chassis, engine, and functionality.
+Traditional motor coaches are also recreational vehicles and are great for use in comfortable long-distance transportation.

-An RV, however, becomes a motor coach when it infuses on the road living, with the luxurious comfort of a coach.
-When looking at motor coach RVs like the American Eagle, we see comfort and luxury taken to a new level that rival the luxury of RVs from any class!
+An RV, however, becomes a motor coach when it infuses on-the-road living, with the luxurious comfort of a coach.
+When looking at motor coach RVs like the American Eagle, we see comfort and luxury taken to a new level that rivals the luxury of RVs from any class!
+The interior living spaces often come with heated tile flooring, theater seating sofas, and large sofa pull-out beds, along with a kitchen, bedroom, and lounge space.

-Long distance comfort defined the horse-drawn coaches of the past.
-Just as it now defines both the coach buses that take passengers between cities, and the motor coach RVs that bring luxury to camping it also help to keep the name alive.
+Comfort extends beyond just the interior spaces though, even when driving RVers will often find the driver’s and passenger’s seats to be heated.
+Long-distance comfort defined the horse-drawn coaches of the past.
+Just as it now defines both the coach buses that take passengers between cities, and the motor coach RVs that bring luxury to camping also helps to keep the name alive.

 Closing Thoughts

 RVs are called coaches when they are built with the qualities of a coach in mind.
-A coach and ease of traveling go hand in hand, it applies to carriages, buses and RVs alike.
+A coach and ease of traveling go hand in hand, it applies to carriages, buses, and RVs alike.
 This is not to say that the only comfortable RVs are coaches, but that coaches prioritize comfort to the point of luxury.